Contract Defense Cases We Handle in Cary

 A cost-reimbursable contract is an alternative form of a contract.
 It involves providing a payment from a buyer to a seller while reimbursing the seller for any costs he or she made have paid during the process.
 While dealing with this type of contract, it is imperative to keep direct costs and indirect costs in mind.
 Direct costs are categorized as the costs that have accumulated solely for the purpose of the project and nothing else.
 An example of a direct cost would be purchasing paint to completed an interior painting project.
 Indirect costs, on the other, hand, are categorized as less specific types of costs such as business overhead costs or accounting services costs.
 Often times, incentives and perks are offered if an individual meets a specific timeline or if they’re able to complete a job under a specific budget.

-North Carolina law affords the defendants numerous defenses in a breach of contract actions.
+North Carolina law affords the defendants numerous defenses in breach of contract actions.
 These include, but are not limited to, invalidity, statute of frauds, duress, unconscionability, fraud, mistake, and undue influence.
 An experienced attorney can evaluate your case and determine if an enforceable contract was made and then whether any legal or equitable defenses exist.
-The Doyle Law Offices, P.A. and has been doing this for our clients for over 20 years.